 The State of Nebraska Judicial Branch provides the following resources concerning divorce:

-- self-help information for filing for a simple divorce with children but without custody/visitation disputes or property disputes and filing for a simple divorce without children and without disputed propert; and
+- self-help information for filing for a simple divorce with children but without custody/visitation disputes or property disputes and filing for a simple divorce without children and without disputed property; and

 - information on court costs to file for a “dissolution of marriage” (divorce).

-Legal Aid of Nebraska has a divorce handbook that explains the divorce process and contains a glossary of commonly-used legal terms.
+Legal Aid of Nebraska has multiple divorce handbooks that explain the divorce process and include a glossary of commonly-used legal terms.
 They have frequently asked questions on divorce-related matters, including legal separation, serving your spouse, and more.